Back in Black.

 Mickey ran his pitch all the way up to the summit, taking a direct route I hadn’t tried.
 We shot some video for Sender’s Game Podcast and then rapped off and burned rubber up the approach trail.
 Headlamps were only needed for five minutes.

 Back at the car, we signed out and celebrated with mango LeCroix, which tastes just like PBR.
-(I’m on probation and can’t drink).
 We polished off the rest of our sweet potato jalapeno breakfast burritos, then hightailed it to Hotchkiss to grab doughnuts and blueberry milkshakes.

-This was my 30th and 31st climbs in the Black, counting repeats.
+This was my 60th day over the edge in Tha Black, counting repeats.
 I’m looking forward to Spring Black with uberstoker Andy Ofhubble and my most experienced blackguard Tim Noble … we’re gunning for Southern Arete and Astrodog Direct, respectively.